driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ## Download model (optional)

-(if your model file exceeds 100 MB, You should be using the AzCopy tool for this instead.)
+(If your model file exceeds 100 MB, You should be using the AzCopy tool for this instead.)

 ```yaml
 az ml model download --name ${name} --version ${version} --download-path ${path} --resource-group ${group} --workspace-name ${workspace}